 Apply to a school where we manage the admissions

 To apply for a place at a community or controlled school where we manage their admissions, complete the online form:Online application form

 If you are not able to apply online:

-- return the completed form to the relevant admissions office.
+- return the completed form to the relevant Pupil Admissions Team.

 Apply to a school where the school manages the admissions

 To apply for a place at a school that manages its own admissions:

 - complete the School-managed admissions (IYA/SMA) form (Word, 107KB)